Malaysian Living Abroad Passport Renewal

 On 20th March, Matthew, Mike and I checked in at the AirAsia counter for our flight to Bangkok departing at 11:20 am.
 I asked the officer if it would be alright to use the softcopy ticket for the transfer at Don Muang airport, and she told me that it would be fine.

-During the flight, as the flight attendant distributing the arrival card, I ask him if I need one for a transfer and he told me that I didn’t need it.
+During the flight, as the flight attendant distributed the arrival card, I asked him if I needed one for a transfer and he told me that I didn’t need it.

-I should have told him that I didn’t have the flight ticket, or at least keep the form with me!
-Because when I arrived at the transfer counter at about 3:40 pm, they asked me to go through the immigration and then get the boarding pass at the check-in counter.
+I should have told him that I didn’t have the flight ticket, or at least kept the form with me!
+Because when I did arrive at the transfer counter at about 3:40 pm, they asked me to go through the immigration and then get the boarding pass at the check-in counter.
 I wasted my time looking around to get the arrival card.

 Lia Amalina was travelling back to Singapore after her first solo trip to Bangkok.
 Sitting alone while waiting for my flight at 6:50 pm, I continued reading my book – Mythos Academy series.
 I also texted Mike, and he told me that he just reached the hotel.
 By this time tomorrow, I would be on my way to the hotel.